NREL/EnergyPlus/doc/src/docs/AuxiliaryPrograms/AuxiliaryPrograms.md

 ### Custom File Processing

-In “normal” file processing, conversion from the input data elements to the EPW data elements is automatic.
-In “custom” file processing, there is limited flexibility in this regard.
-For example, the user may use “wet bulb” temperature in their inputs – this will allow the weather converter to calculate appropriate values for dew point temperature (if it is missing) and/or relative humidity.
-Again, limited calculations/derivations are done – should one input wet bulb temperature along with dew point temperature and relative humidity.
+In "normal" file processing, conversion from the input data elements to the EPW data elements is automatic.
+In "custom" file processing, there is limited flexibility in this regard.
+For example, the user may use "wet bulb" temperature in their inputs - this will allow the weather converter to calculate appropriate values for dew point temperature (if it is missing) and/or relative humidity.
+Again, limited calculations/derivations are done - should one input wet bulb temperature along with dew point temperature and relative humidity.
 Likewise, if only values for global horizontal radiation and diffuse horizontal radiation are given, the program will calculate a value for direct normal radiation using commonly recognized relationships between these values.

-### Custom File Processing – Solar Radiation Value Calculation
+### Custom File Processing - Solar Radiation Value Calculation

 EnergyPlus only uses the solar radiation data for Direct Normal and Diffuse Horizontal radation in its calculations.
 But many data sources have only Global Horizontal (sometimes called Total) or none of the solar radiation elements.